This recipe was updated on 11/2/2018, with new images and a few recipe tweaks! It’s even better than the original.

 That's me.
 I'm a total whiner when it comes to being cold, but when I hear a big snow storm is on the way, I audibly cheer.
 If I hear it's already snowing, I run to the window to see for myself.
 There's something magical about the snow that makes me feel like I'm 5 years old again -- like the world is one giant mystery and I'm just a little explorer, trying to figure it out.
 Trucking through the snow, with the right mindset, is one of my favorite parts of winter.

 But- back to that whining part.
 I'm a super wimp about being cold.
 Like, take my down coat with me on a hike in July kind of wimp.
-(And I only wish I meant my thin down coat).
-If I owned one of those giant down onesie suits they take to the Artic, I'd probably bring that with me too.
+If I owned one of those giant down onesie suits they take to Mt.
+Everest, I'd probably bring that with me too.

 Being a snow-loving, cold-hating outdoorsy person, here's what I've learned: